 Do you have keywords in it?
 I like to use two tools.

 - The Pinterest search bar can verify you are using the correct Pinterest SEO/ keywords

 - CoSchedule Headline Analyzer – I love this as a tool for testing out new headlines.
 You do not have to use the same headline as your blog post.
 You just want to make sure that whatever they’re clicking on will match the content that they’re going to.

-Change your fonts, images, or colors.
+Change your fonts, images, or colors

-When I changed my branding earlier this year, one pin that never took off, suddenly started doing really well once I changed the font and the colors.
+When I changed my branding last year, one pin that never took off, suddenly started doing really well once I changed the font and the colors.
 When I first started my business, I wasn’t thinking of how my branding was going to affect Pinterest.
 I had opted to use a pretty, swirly font.
 Lesson learned and now I warn against the pretty fonts because 85% of people use Pinterest on their phones.
 If you use a serif font, check your pins on your own phone to see if it’s hard to read when it is much smaller.

 Pinterest also reads the text on your pins.
 You want to make sure Pinterest is reading the text correctly and is attributing it to the correct search terms.

 3. "Holiday-ify" / Reuse content and create specific holiday content

 One easy way to create content for your holiday Pinterest marketing is to “Holiday-ify” or repurpose existing content.
 Here is an example to show you how I “Holiday-ify” my gift guide.